rkdarst/scicomp/tut/scip2015/intro.rst

 Profiling
 ---------
 * Scientists understand things by quantifying them
+* Computer architecture is complicated and bottlenecks are not obvious
-* We can quantify internals of programs to make them faster
+* We can quantify internals of programs to find bottlenecks
 * Never optimize without profiling first

 Extension to high performance computing